elixir-lang/elixir/CONTRIBUTING.md

 Feature requests can be discussed on [the elixir-core mailing list](http://groups.google.com/group/elixir-lang-core).

-We do our best to keep the issues tracker tidy and organized, making it useful for everyone.
+We do our best to keep the issue tracker tidy and organized, making it useful for everyone.
 For example, we classify open issues per application and perceived difficulty of the issue, making it easier for developers to [contribute to Elixir](#contributing).